I Belong (Kathy Kirby song)

-"I Belong" is a song that served as the 's entry in the Eurovision Song Contest 1965.
-Its music was written by singer Daniel Boone (credited under his real name, Peter Lee Sterling), and its lyrics were written by Phil Peters.
-It was performed at Eurovision by Kathy Kirby, where it came in 2nd place, losing to 's "Poupée de cire, poupée de son", performed by France Gall.
+"I Belong" is a song written by singer Daniel Boone (credited under his real name, Peter Lee Sterling), with lyrics by Phil Peters.
+It in the Eurovision Song Contest 1965 performed by Kathy Kirby, where it came in 2nd place, losing to 's "Poupée de cire, poupée de son", performed by France Gall.
 Kirby also recorded the song as a single, and it peaked on the music charts at No. 36 in Britain and No. 5 in Singapore.

 Lyrics

 The song tells of the joy of finding true love for the first time, after a string of bad relationships: